The main types of community organisations are:

 Indigenous corporations: The rights and duties of members

 Broadly, members of an Indigenous corporation have the same rights and obligations as members of an incorporated association or company limited by guarantee.
-The CATSI Act sets out the duties and obligations of directors and other office bearers in an Indigenous corporation.
+The CATSI Act sets out the duties and obligations of directors and other office holders in an Indigenous corporation.
 These duties are consistent with those of a director of a company limited by guarantee (discussed above).

 Overview of co-operatives

 In 2014, the Co-operatives Act 1996 (Vic) (‘Co-operatives Act’) was replaced by the Co-operatives National Law (CNL), which was applied in Victoria by the Co-operatives National Law Application Act 2013 (Vic).
+The CNL has been applied in all Australian states and territories.

 Co-operatives registered under the Co-operatives Act had their registration automatically transferred to the CNL.
 The CNL allows co-operatives to operate freely across state and territory borders, without requiring separate registration and reporting in each state or territory.